 From kitchen knives, hammers and car parts to & machinery, highway equipment and aerospace parts – forging is the common manufacturing process for a vast array of man-made items.

 Despite having a hand in the construction of so many different things, the process of forging is something that most people know very little about.
-Forging is really important to knife makers since that allows them to use electric knife sharpeners to have a keen edge.
+Forging is really important to knife makers since that allows them to use electric knife sharpeners to have a Sharp edge use electric knife sharpeners to have a Sharp edge.

 Read on to find out all about a manufacturing process that revolutionized the world.